rosydavis/rdavis_msee_project_csun2017/README.md

 from [California State University, Northridge](https://www.csun.edu/) in December 2017.
 My advisor at CSUN is
 [Dr. Xiyi Hang](http://www.csun.edu/faculty/profiles/xiyi.hang.14).
-My paper is currently not public, but when it is released in the CSUN library, I will add a link to this page.
-The commit history is relatively sparse because I extracted the core project code from another, more extensive private repo, in the interests of clarity.
+My paper and this code is also hosted on [ScholarWorks via the CSUN library](http://scholarworks.csun.edu/handle/10211.3/199917).

 My project relies heavily on [the FMA dataset](https://github.com/mdeff/fma) and the [accompanying paper, "FMA: A Dataset for Music Analysis", by Michaël Defferrard, Kirell